bltavares/ubus-rs/README.md

 ubus-sys = { git = "https://github.com/bltavares/ubus-rs" }
 ```

-Copy the custom `Cargo.toml` file from this project to yours, in order to use an image that works with OpenWRT for cross-compilation.
+Copy the custom `Cross.toml` file from this project to yours, in order to use an image that works with OpenWRT for cross-compilation.

 Then it should be possible to run: